adambialy/ha_ansible/README.md

    1260 ?
 Sl     0:00 /usr/sbin/haproxy -Ws -f /etc/haproxy/haproxy.cfg -p /run/haproxy.pid -S /run/haproxy-master.sock
 ```

-process haproxy is not running on v01
+process haproxy is not running on v01, and running on v02.

 ```
 curl 192.168.69.204
 connection comming from - 192.168.69.202
 ```

-curl test shows that node which is initiating connection is v02.
+curl test against vip, shows that node which is initiating connection to apache (on v03) is v02.

 all good.

-same tests against virtual ip addresses:
+last look at the resources

 '''pcs resource config'''